-On today’s webinar, “Web & Mobile Applications: The Silent Assassins in your Cyber Security Strategy”, we will discuss the evolution of the application security perimeter with Erik Peterson, Veracode’s Director of Product Strategy.
+On today’s webinar, “Web & Mobile Applications: The Silent Assassins in your Cyber Security Strategy”, we will discuss the evolution of the application security perimeter with Erik Peterson, CA Veracode’s Director of Product Strategy.
 Erik will highlight how mobile devices and web applications are impacting security teams and present guidelines for addressing the changes to our security environment.

 Obviously, the full webinar couldn’t be condensed into one blog post, so here is a preview of the discussion.

 The world of information security is changing and application security teams must evolve their programs to address the entire application perimeter, including mobile devices, web applications, and purchased software.

 While we all recognize the great job we've done locking down our networks and endpoints, hackers are still getting in and accessing our data.
 Let’s face it: they're getting in through the applications.
 For all organizations that reported the source of breach incidents in 2011, 40% were traced to application security issues (source: Data Loss Database).

 Whether used over the web or on mobile devices, your company’s data depends on secure applications for protection.
 However, this need for security is in opposition with accessibility; both employees and customers must interact with your company’s data.

 Instead of standing in the way of productivity, application security teams are working to adapt their systems, polices, and development strategies in order to keep up with these trends.
 However, as teams strive to address the changing environment, threats continue to proliferate and breaches remain costly: $194 per compromised record.